lambdageek/monovm-embed-sample/README.md

 **WARNING** This code is **EXPERIMENTAL** and not supported.

-A sample suite of projects to show how to embed .NET 5/.NET 6 MonoVM in a native desktop application.
+A sample suite of projects to show how to embed the .NET 6 MonoVM in a native desktop application.

 ## Limitations ##